 A phantom of his own figuring.

-The second stanza is structured similarly to the first in that the first and last line are longer than those located between them.
+The second stanza is structured similarly to the first in that the first and last lines are longer than those located between them.
 In the lines which proceed, the speaker thinks over the most likely scenario for what the “Queer” man is seeing.
 While no one knows for sure, people have speculated and come to the conclusion that he sees “A sweet soft scene” that was once playing out in the “briny green” of the sea.

-It is something which has long since passed and now only exists within the man’s mind.
+It is something that has long since passed and now only exists within the man’s mind.
 When he takes himself back to this time the speaker imagines things becoming “Warm, real, and keen” again.
 His years are rewound and he is able to see “A phantom of his own figuring.”